CCST @ MIT

 Timing: Feasibility study (2006), commissioning (2013), and carbon capture and storage (2016)

-Motivation/Economics: The new power station will cost over ₤1bn to build.
-The feasibility study looked into ‘supercritical’ plant technology that improves the efficiency of the combustion process about 22% together with carbon capture systems.
-The project may receive financial support from the UK government.
+The new power station will cost over ₤1bn to build.
+The feasibility study looked into ‘super critical’ plant technology that improves the efficiency of the combustion process about 22% together with carbon capture systems.
+The project may receive financial support from the UK government through the UK CCS competition.
+The winner of this competition will be announced in May/June 2009.
 One issue facing coal generation is the need to supply large quantities of coal to the plant by rail.
 The rail network in the UK is facing both a mounting cost crisis and rising congestion which will partly determine the site selected.

-Comments: The plant could reduce carbon emissions by up to 90% compared to conventional coal-fired facilities.
+The plant could reduce carbon emissions by up to 90% compared to conventional coal-fired facilities.
 It will also be developed to include facilities for burning biomass.
+RWE nPower, said in 2009 it had dropped plans for a 1,600-MW cleaner coal plant at Tilbury.

 Other Sources and Press Release: